 Anyone Can Whistle/Being Alive – Sutton Foster

 This is the last time the great Stephen Sondheim appears on the list.
 Nineteen of his creations have been included on the list.
-That’s almost three weeks worth of his music.
-I considered the man a genius; no other musical composer can go inside people’s mind and explain through music and lyrics the exact state of mind of his characters.
+That’s almost three weeks’ worth of his music.
+I considered the man a genius; no other musical composer can go inside people’s minds and explain through music and lyrics the same state of mind of his characters.
 Centuries from now, he will be revered the same way we admire Shakespeare now.

 It is not a coincidence that they’re both together in their last appearance.
-Sondheim’s songs always offer some sort of advice or a path to rediscover oneself.
-He always gives you the tools to get yourself out of whatever hole you may be in.
-Whether you need to learn to ask someone for help or to admit there’s never a good reason to being alone, no one could possibly tell it better than the lovely Sutton Foster with her beautiful and soothing voice that I’m sure she must have stolen from an angel up above.
+Sondheim’s songs always offer advice or a path to rediscover oneself.
+He always gives you the tools to get out of whatever hole you may be in.
+Whether you need to learn to ask someone for help or admit there’s never a good reason to be alone, no one could tell it better than the lovely Sutton Foster with her beautiful and soothing voice that I’m sure she must have stolen from an angel up above.

 Song Title: Anyone Can Whistle/Being Alive – 1964/1970 Artist: Sutton Foster Genre: Musical Composer: Stephen Sondheim Lyrics: Stephen Sondheim Album: An Evening with Sutton Foster – Live at the Café Carlyle